Partly cloudy weather with light rain likely in J&K | www.lokmattimes.com

 Partly cloudy weather with light rain likely in J&K

-Srinagar, Oct 10 The Meteorological (MeT) department said on Monday that Jammu and Kashmir will likely witness partly ...
+Srinagar, July 7 The MeT department on Thursday forecast partly cloudy sky with light rain at scattered places ...

-Srinagar, Oct 10 The Meteorological (MeT) department said on Monday that Jammu and Kashmir will likely witness partly cloudy weather with light rain during the next 24 hours.
+Srinagar, July 7 The MeT department on Thursday forecast partly cloudy sky with light rain at scattered places in Jammu and Kashmir during the next 24 hours.

-The weather was partly cloudy in the union territory during the last 24 hours.

-"Partly cloudy weather with light rain at isolated places is likely during the next 24 hours in J&K," an official of the MeT department said.
+"Weather is likely to remain partly cloudy in J&K during the next 24 hours with possibility of light rain at scattered places", said an official of the MeT department.

-Srinagar had 11.8, Pahalgam 9.1 and Gulmarg 5.2 degrees Celsius as the minimum temperature.
+Srinagar registered 20.6 degrees Celsius, Pahalgam 15.3 and Gulmarg 13 degrees as the minimum temperature.

-Drass town in Ladakh region had 3.5 and Kargil 7.4 as the minimum temperature.
+In the Ladakh region, Leh had 13.1 degrees and Kargil had 17.7 as the minimum temperature.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app